mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 ```

 AUNTRUPUKYULK
-Oft carried by Droyne whilst they ‘do the things that they are doing’,
+Oft carried by Droyne whilst they 'do the things that they are doing',
 this is a miniature synthesiser designed to keep morale high on
 longer journeys.
 It has 10 keys and although it has a smaller number
 of features, tone, pitch, reverb and looping buttons are still common.